Explore health content from A to Z.

 If you must shave the treated area, use only an electric shaver because it's less irritating.
 Don't use lotion before shaving and avoid hair removal products.
 Both can irritate skin.
 Be sure to keep your nails well trimmed and clean so you don't accidentally scratch or cut yourself.

 You may have bruising or swelling.
-Always tell your health care provider about painful leg swelling, since it can be a symptom of blood clots.
+Always tell your health care provider about painful leg swelling, since it can be a symptom of blood clots or a condition known as lymphedema, which sometimes is a result of removing pelvic lymph nodes.
 Here are some ways to ease leg swelling:

 Keep your legs raised above the level of your heart.